Atlanta Elder Abuse Attorney

 Nursing homes that place profits over people often fail to train or supervise their aides.
 Out of frustration, some overworked aides physically abuse their patients.
 They are particularly likely to abuse difficult patients, including those with dementia — the patients who are most in need of understanding staff members.

 Companies that provide in-home caretakers also fail to provide proper training and supervision.
 Sometimes they hire caretakers with criminal records.
 Sometimes they hire caretakers who were fired from other jobs because they abused their clients.

 The abuse and neglect of vulnerable patients is physically and psychologically devastating.
 Elderly victims are entitled to compensation when they suffer serious injuries due to abuse or neglect.
+The state of Georgia is working to make their system better, as AJC states that the CEO of the Georgia Health Care Association is working to improve the lives of those in nursing homes.
+While that is going on, there are still elderly victims being mistreated everyday.
 Contact our team of Atlanta personal injury lawyers to see if you have a case.